-There are billions of users, that’s me and you, using digital media.
+There are billions of users, that’s me and you, using digital media and sing advertising such as the SEG fabric displays.
 This includes Google, Facebook, Twitter, LinkedIn, Snapchat, YouTube and Instagram.
 Of course it also includes the millions of websites, apps and other “digital” content sources.

 Announced today, Google is making it even easier for smaller businesses to create and serve ads on it’s network with Smart Campaigns.